graze/standards/standards/Docker.md

               -t graze/project-name .
         ```

-1. You SHOULD use `COPY` instead of `ADD` to add simple files.
+1. `COPY` SHOULD be used instead of `ADD` for simple files.
-1. You SHOULD define an `CMD` using the brackets notation `["executable", "param1", "param2", ...]`.
+1. `CMD` SHOULD be used with the array syntax: `["executable", "param1", "param2", ...]`.
-1. You SHOULD add `EXPOSE` commands for any ports that are opened.
+1. All ports SHOULD be included with `EXPOSE` commands.
-1. You SHOULD add `VOLUME` commands for any volumes that are mutable or user-servicable.
+1. Any volumes that are mutable or user-servicable SHOULD use a `VOLUME` command.